Loading...

 Pair with Protein or Healthy Fats

-Consume the banana with a source of protein or healthy fats, such as a handful of nuts, a spoonful of peanut butter, or a small piece of cheese.
-This can help slow down the absorption of sugars.
+Eat the banana with a small serving of Greek yogurt, a handful of nuts like almonds or walnuts, or a spoonful of natural peanut butter to slow down the absorption of sugars.

 Choose Less Ripe Bananas

-Engage in light physical activity, such as a short walk, after consuming the banana to help your body utilize the sugar more effectively.
+Engage in light physical activity, like a short walk, after consuming the banana to help your body use the glucose more effectively.

 metabolic